cloudy-sfu/Battery-charging/README.md

 Create and activate a Julia environment.

->   [!note]
->
->   If in Windows operation system and have installed PowerShell 7, the user can create virtual environment by https://github.com/cloudy-sfu/Julia-venv

 ## Model definition

 This project formulates battery charging and discharging as a mixed-integer linear programming (MILP) problem.
 Given an electricity market with known demand and known generation from non-battery sources over a planning horizon, a group of batteries is scheduled to charge when the market is in over-supply and to discharge when the market is in shortage.
 Other generation (such as renewable power generation) sources first meet the demand directly; any surplus is routed to the over-supply grid, where batteries may charge from it.
 When generation falls short, batteries discharge into the shortage grid to help serve the remaining demand.
 The objective is to minimize the total unserved electricity demand across the horizon.